-HEN first issued in 1714 the Fable, despite its two editions that year, attracted little notice.
-Another edition was not called for until 1723, and then, possibly, only because Mandeville had doubled the bulk of his book and wished publicity for the new Included in that new matter, however, was matter. an attack on a vested interest-the charity-schools.
+WHEN first issued in 1714 the Fable, despite its two editions that year, attracted little notice.
+1 Another edition was not called for until 1723, and then, possibly, only because Mandeville had doubled the bulk of his book and wished publicity for the new matter.
+Included in that new matter, however, was an attack on a vested interest-the charity-schools.
 The work now at once attracted attention.
 The newspapers focused their batteries on it, and within a few months whole books began to be aimed at it.
 At the same time the public commenced to exhaust an edition a year.
 Then it went into foreign editions.
-Meanwhile, other books by Mandeville were having frequent printings in England and, translated, on the Continent.
-His works, moreover, must have been made familiar to thousands who never saw the books by the reviews (often of great length) which appeared of them in periodicals such as the Bibliothèque Britannique and the Histoire des Ouvrages des Savans,4 in theological bibliographies like those of Masch, Lilienthal, and Trinius, and in encyclopaedias like Chaufepié's and Birch's General Dictionary.
+2 Meanwhile, other books by Mandeville were having frequent printings in England and, translated, on the Continent.
+3 His works, moreover, must have been made familiar to thousands who never saw the books by the reviews (often of great length) which appeared of them in periodicals such as the Bibliothèque Britannique and the Histoire des Ouvrages des Savans, 4 in theological bibliographies like those of Masch, Lilienthal, and Trinius, and in encyclopaedias like Chaufepié's and Birch's General Dictionary.
 The many attacks, also, on the Fable not only reflected the celebrity of the book, but diffused this fame still further-a fame often commented on by contemporaries.
-Here is a partial list pages; the Bibliothèque Britannique in 1733 gave 51 pages to Mandeville's Origin of Honour; Maendelyke Uittreksels for 1723 devoted 71 pages to the Free Thoughts, and the Mémoires de Trévoux (1740) allotted the Fable over a hundred pages.
-Other similar references are noted below, vol. 2, last appendix.
+Here is a partial list of some of the betterknown men who at some time gave him specific and often lengthy attention: John Dennis, William Law, Reimarus, Hume, Berkeley, Hutcheson, Godwin, Holberg, John Brown, Fielding, Gibbon, Diderot, Holbach, Rousseau, Malthus, James Mill, Mackintosh, Kant, Adam Smith, Warburton, John Wesley, Herder, Montesquieu, Hazlitt, and Bentham.
+1 Some of these, like Hazlitt, referred to him repeatedly, and some wrote whole books on him.
+William Law devoted a volume to him; so did John Dennis; Francis Hutcheson, no unimportant figure in the history of English thought, wrote two books against him; while Berkeley apportioned him two dialogues, and Adam Smith twice wrote at length about his thought.